MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 :star: **Recommendation:** Avoid relying on specific values in `error_description.message` and `error_description.error_type`.
 Update your error handling processes to ensure flexibility in these two fields.

+### 9.6 From the Nordic Wallet Launch Merchant's server must be TLS 1.2

+Please make sure that your servers hosting the token endpoint for callbacks supports TLS 1.2.
+If not, we will not be able to send callbacks back to you.

 ## **Test the Facade**

 Facade tests can only be conducted in the Production environment.
 A new app version is required for the test, and it is exclusively available internally for Vipps MobilePay (VMP) employees.
 In rare cases, we will provide you with a designated user for testing, but with the requirement that you have clearly considered and planned your test scenarios.